World Languages

 1 credit

-This course continues the communicative approach to Spanish study and is offered to students who wish to increase their command of Spanish in the three major timeframes.
+This course continues the communicative approach to Spanish study and is offered to students who wish to increase their command of Spanish in the past, present, and future timeframes.
 Students gradually move from reliance on memorized words and phrases to consistent creation with the language and navigation of real-world situations.
 Previously learned vocabulary and grammar is explored in greater detail, and new tenses are introduced in both the indicative and imperative moods.
 Authentic resources are introduced to practice reading and listening for context.
 Students are expected to communicate in strings of sentences in their speech, and in paragraph form in their writing.
 This course is offered to students who do not plan to follow the Honors track to AP Spanish.
+At the end of this level, students will achieve a proficiency of intermediate low as defined by the American Council on the Teaching of Foreign Languages.

 *Prerequisite: Spanish II